What is early intervention?

 Early intervention often combines specialist support and therapies.
 You might end up using some government-funded services as well as community service organisations and private therapists.

 Some families also look into alternative therapies.
 You should research these carefully to find out what the research says about the therapy and the time and costs involved.

 What to look for in an early intervention

-All therapies and services for children with disability should be family focused, well structured and based on good evidence.
+All therapies and services for children with disability should be family focused, well structured and evidence-based.

-Here is a list of characteristics to look for when you’re choosing an early intervention.
+Here’s a list of characteristics to look for when you’re choosing an early intervention.
 The more of these characteristics you find in a service, the better – but not all interventions will do all these things.
-Evidence tells us that these are the elements that best support children with disability.

 - includes you and other family members so you can work alongside the professionals and learn how to help your child

 - is flexible – it can be offered in your home as well as in other settings such as kindergartens and early intervention centres

 - provides your family with support and guidance.